Reopening Chicago: City expands COVID-19 test services with 4 mobile sites that will move to high-risk areas for residents, first responders

 RELATED: Phase 4 guidelines released by Gov. Pritzker as COVID-19 cases reach 137K, over 6,600 deaths

-Diagnostic testing for COVID-19 is free for all residents and no personal information is recorded pertaining to immigration status.
+Diagnostic testing for COVID-19 is free for all residents and no personal information is recorded pertaining to citizenship status.

 Officials said the data collected for testing appointments whether online or onsite and returned from the tests will only be shared with the City of Chicago's Department of Public Health.